opensearch-project/opensearch-migrations/deployment/copilot/README.md

 An example of this can be seen in the `traffic-replayer/addons/taskRole.yml`  service which has an `addons` directory and yaml file.

 That yaml file adds an IAM ManagedPolicy to the task role that Copilot creates for the service.
 This added policy is to allow communication with MSK.
-(Note that `taskRole.yml` would only exist after building.)
+(Note that `taskRole.yml` will only exist after building.)

 Official documentation on Addons can be found [here](https://aws.github.io/copilot-cli/docs/developing/addons/workload/).